nicky-nym/nicky-nym.github.io/index.md

 As a city grows, at first, kinematic range increases as population increases, perhaps in a roughly linear relationship.
 Unfortunately, as cities get too big, they start to sprawl and suffer from traffic congestion.
 Eventually, there's a **kinematic lag**, where the kinematic range stops its 1-to-1 tracking of population growth, and begins to lag behind.

-This whole kinematic cities proposal is all about trying to reduce that kinematic lag in larger cities.
+This whole impossible cities proposal is all about trying to reduce that kinematic lag in larger cities.
 The proposed kinematic city design is an attempt to keep increasing a city's kinematic range even as its population grows in the millions.

+As the world adds more and more large cities and megacities, kinematic lag becomes a bigger and bigger problem, kinematic range becomes more important, and design ideas like the impossible city design become more important.

-### <a name="spilt-milk"></a>Spilt milk
+### <a name="lost-opportunity"></a>Lost opportunity

 Take the **San Francisco Bay Area** as an example.
 The Bay Area is a conurbation that encompasses major cities like San Francisco and San Jose, as well as lots of smaller cities, like Oakland, Berkeley, and Mountain View.
 The entire population is about 8 million people, depending where you draw the boundaries.